fatihacet/gitlab-workflow/README.md

 ### What's next?
-- Pipeline link to pipeline status bar item.
+- `[Shipped in 0.2.2]` Pipeline link to pipeline status bar item.
-- View last pipeline on GitLab
+- `[Shipped in 0.2.2]` View last pipeline on GitLab.
-- Pipeline actions menu to quickly retry or cancel a pipeline.
+- `[Shipped in 0.3.0]` Pipeline actions menu to quickly view, retry, cancel or create a new pipeline.
 - Issue and MR search
 - Detailed issue and MR search
   - `title:MR discussions refactor label:frontend label:discussions assignee:fatihacet`